ahmedbda/sys-telemetry-cli/README.md

 ```

 ### JSON report
-A structured file is generated for automated processing (SIEM simulation)
+A structured file is generated for automated processing in the output folder (SIEM simulation)
 ```json
 {
     "time": "2025-11-30T20:41:30.296270",